 Must try foods in Lorraine:

-Baba Au Rhum: Also known as Baba Rum, this delicious dessert is typically created using a small yeast cake and some form of hard liquor (normally rum- as the name suggests).
-It’s thought that Baba Au Rhum was first introduced to France in Lorraine in the 18th Century thanks to exiled King of Poland, Stanislaus I.
+Also known as Baba Rum, this delicious dessert is typically created using a small yeast cake and some form of hard liquor (normally rum- as the name suggests).
+It’s thought that Baba Au Rhum was first introduced to France in Lorraine in the 18th Century thanks to exiled King of Poland, Stanislaus I. The French patisserie who is credited with creating the French version of Baba au Rhum, Nicolas Stohrer, is the very same man who established the oldest running pastry shop in Paris, Stohrer on rue Montorgueil.

 Baba Au Rhum at the Romarin Restaurant, Metz.